lujiefsi/CrashTuner/HowToReproduce.md

 BugLink is the issue  site that we report each bug, it contains the excetpion that will be thrown when the bug is triggered.

 Result will give  which log file and which line that the expected exception exists.
-You can check the log file for detail(like stack trace).
+You can check the log file for detail(like stack trace.).

 For YARN-9164, you may see that multiple  result like:
 ```